8base/Documentation/docs/projects/backend/graphql/graphql-api-queries-filtered-list-query.md

 # Filtered List Queries

-_For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc._
+In the following examples, we have a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`.

 ## Using filters in queries